CAcertOrg/cacert-infradocs/docs/systems/puppet.rst

 The puppet code should follow best practices like the Roles and profiles pattern (see references below) and code/data separation via Hiera.

+Updates to the cacert-puppet repository trigger a web hook listening on tcp port 8000 that automatically updates the production environment directory.

 Tasks
 =====